 Attendance is mandatory.
 (Department Guidelines)

-More than 20% absenteeism may constitute a failure except for medical or extenuating circumstances in which case a doctor's letter may be required.

-Students will receive a warning 'Notice Of Absenteeism' at 15% absenteeism.
+More than 20% absenteeism (6 classes = 19.23 %) may constitute a failure except for medical or extenuating circumstances in which case a doctor's letter may be required.
+Students will receive a warning 'Notice Of Absenteeism' at 15%.